 Until then, I knew that there were many other artistic and musical curiosities/interests of mine that were not being fulfilled by playing classical piano.
 My general interest in playing contemporary music came from a desire to see a new model between the performer and composer.
 Throughout early piano lessons and conservatory schooling, I found the roles between the composer and performer to be stifling to my creative impulses.
 This led me to discover some twentieth century piano works that uses the instrument in unusual ways (extended techniques), which engaged me differently as a performer than traditional classical music.

-All of this was a predecessor to the toy piano pushing me to see myself as a performance artist.
+All of this was a predecessor to the toy piano pushing me to see myself differently as a performer and composer.
 Contrary to the piano, the toy piano has no set ideas on how it should sound or be played.
-This gives me a great sense of freedom to not only participate in creating a body of repertoire for it, but also to challenge the traditional piano performance approach.
-It excites me that people don’t know what to expect at a toy piano concert, therefore the people I play for are open to a new experience.
+It feels liberating to participate in creating a body of repertoire for it.
+It excites me that people don’t know what to expect at a toy piano concert, therefore the people I play for are also open to a new experience.
 A performance is simply a set time and place with surprises and unpredictable events to happen… and this energizes me as a performer in a way that I have never experienced before!

 For questions about the instrument itself, so please visit Schoenhut toy pianos.